 Regulation

-- Australia: Regulated by the Australian Securities and Investments Commission (ASIC) — one of the world’s strictest financial regulators, ensuring client fund segregation and compliance with leverage restrictions.
+- Australia: Regulated by the Australian Securities and Investments Commission (ASIC).

-- United Kingdom: Authorized and regulated by the Financial Conduct Authority (FCA) under license number 509746, enforcing client protection and conduct codes.
+- United Kingdom: Regulated by the Financial Conduct Authority (FCA).

-- Dubai (UAE): Licensed by the Dubai Financial Services Authority (DFSA), covering Middle Eastern clients with enhanced AML and client fund segregation requirements.
+- Dubai (UAE): Regulated by the Dubai Financial Services Authority (DFSA).

-- New Zealand: Authorized by the Financial Markets Authority (FMA), ensuring transparency and compliance in the Asia-Pacific region.
+- New Zealand: Regulated by the Financial Markets Authority (FMA).

 Account Types